jasonsturges/postgresql-dotnet-core/README.md

 Before the solution can be executed, be sure to run entity framework migrations.

+### Migration Issues with DbContext

+Initial Migrations may fail, due to ASP.NET Core template comes with a prre-generation migration for SQL Server.

+When trying to run the migration, you might see errors such as:
+> System.NullReferenceException: Object reference not set to an instance of an object.
+> System.InvalidOperationException: No mapping to a relational type can be found for property 'Microsoft.AspNetCore.Identity.IdentityUser.TwoFactorEnabled' with the CLR type 'bool'.

+Delete the entire Migrations folder, and regenerate new inital migrations.

+Generate a new migration using Visual Studio Package Manager Console (from menu: Tools -> NuGet Package Manager -> Package Manager Console):

+    >> Add-Migration

+Or, from the command line via DotNet CLI:

+    $ dotnet ef migrations add Initial

 ### Run Entity Framework Migrations

 Execute the migration using either Visual Studio Package Manager Console (from menu: Tools -> NuGet Package Manager -> Package Manager Console):